 2. You will be asked to upload the following financial documents alongside the application to evidence that your annual income is above £100k and below £10m:

-- Your financial accounts (draft or published) from the previous financial year.
+Your financial accounts (draft or published) from the previous financial year.

-- Your management accounts (including a full year income and expenditure budget) for the current financial year.
+Your management accounts (including a full year income and expenditure budget) for the current financial year.

-- If your accounts show a significant surplus or deficit, high or low reserves outside of your reserves policy, we will ask you to provide a brief explanation.
+- If your accounts show a significant surplus or deficit, high or low reserves outside of your reserves policy, we will ask you to provide a brief explanation

 Once you have created your online account and uploaded your first stage application you will receive an instant confirmation.
+Please do check your junk mail and if necessary add the account to your safe senders list.

 STAGE TWO